marcglasberg/fast_immutable_collections/README.md

 [remi_performance_testing_dart]: https://gist.github.com/rrousselGit/5a047bd4ec36515a4cfcc6bd275f05f5

-### 1.2.
+### 13.1.2.
 Java

 1. [Dexx][dexx]

     - Port of Scala's immutable, persistent collections to Java and Kotlin.
     - [Class Hierarchy][dexx_class_hierarchy]
     - Interesting feature: Explore annotating methods that return a new collection with `@CheckReturnValue` to allow static verification of collection usage.

 1. [Paguro][paguro]

     - Immutable Collections and Functional Transformations for the JVM.
-- Inspired by Clojure.
+    - Inspired by Clojure &mdash; which is built on top of the Java platform.
     - Is based on the question-discussion &mdash; mentioned in the next section &mdash;: [Why doesn't Java 8 include immutable collections?][why_no_immutable_on_java_8]

 1. Brian Burton's [Java Immutable Collections][java_immutable_collections]

     - [Comparative Performance of Java Immutable Collections][performance_java_immutable]
-    - The real questions are: how much faster are mutable collections and will you really notice the difference.
-Based on benchmark runs a JImmutableHashMap is about 2-3 times slower than a HashMap but is about 1.5x faster than a TreeMap.
+        - The real questions are: how much faster are mutable collections and will you really notice the difference?
+Based on benchmark runs a `JImmutableHashMap` is about 2-3 times slower than a `HashMap` but is about 1.5x faster than a `TreeMap`.
 Unless your application spends most of its time CPU bound updating collections you generally won't notice much of a difference using an immutable collection.
     - [List Tutorial][java_immutable_collections_list_tutorial]
         - The current implementation uses a balanced binary tree with leaf nodes containing up to 64 values each which provides `O(log2(n))` performance for all operations.

 [dexx]: https://github.com/andrewoma/dexx